 During my internship I worked on a project to design a museum exhibition.
 In that project I realized that there isn't a streamlined method for creating visualisations of exhibition designs and sharing them with others.
-As a solution I came up with Contour, a flexible and easy to use online tool for creating and sharing exhibition designs.
+As a solution Marlon Sijnesael and I came up with Contour, a flexible and easy to use online tool for creating and sharing exhibition designs.

 There are different methods for visualizing exhibition designs.
 They each have their own qualities as well as drawbacks.
 Oftentimes, multiple methods are used during a project since there is no single method that encompasses all desired qualities.
 This creates extra work and can lead to communication problems, especially when working with external partners.